John Sayers

-John Linacre Sayers (27 June 1945 – September 2021) was a New Zealand-born Australian audio engineer, producer, and studio designer.
+John Linacre Sayers (27 June 1945 – September 2021) was an Australian audio engineer, record producer, and studio designer.
 Initially associated with Armstrong's Studios in Melbourne, he was later the owner of John Sayers Productions.
 He also designed recording studios, both in Australia and abroad.

 Early life

 John Linacre Sayers was born on 27 June 1945 in New Zealand.
 As a television productions assistant, he arrived in Sydney on 25 May 1966.
 The "L" was included in his official website name as johnsayers.com was taken, but he did not use that initial for accredited works.

 Career

 Music production

 Sayers moved to Australia in 1966, first living in Sydney.
 After being interviewed in Sydney by Bill Armstrong, he moved to Melbourne in 1968 to work at Armstrong's Studios.
 He met British-born sound engineer Roger Savage there.

 Sayers became one of a number of producer-engineers associated with the Melbourne popular music scene of the 1960s and 1970s and in particular with Armstrong's Studios, where many of the most successful Australian pop/rock recordings of the period were recorded.

 Among his many recording credits, he recorded and mixed "The Real Thing" by Russell Morris.